mkbr01/azure-database-migration331/README.md

 ## UML Diagram

 ## Conclusion

-This project has covered various aspects of migrating a database to Azure SQL Database, including environment setup, data migration, backup and restore strategies, geo-replication, and authentication.
+This project has covered various aspects of migrating a database to Azure SQL Database, including environment setup, data migration, backup and restore strategies, geo-replication, authentication, and disaster recovery testing.
 The README serves as a comprehensive guide documenting each step, providing insights, and sharing the experience gained throughout the project.